basgbasg/test/README.md

 # NightingaleWebApp
 NightingaleWebApp is a C# logistics management web application designed and developed for a non-governmental organization (NGO) utilizing Blazor Server App Template and .NET 6.0 Framework.
-It streamlines task assignment, data management, and reporting for administrators.
-With user roles for both administrators and members, the app facilitates efficient task tracking and completion.
+This application features distinct user roles: administrators and members.
+Administrators have full access to manage various sections including destinations, vehicles, stocks, members, and reports.
+They can create, edit, update, and delete data within these sections to effectively oversee logistics operations.
+Members, on the other hand, have limited access and can only interact with the member's console section.
+Within this section, members can perform tasks specific to their role within the logistics system, such as selecting destinations, member names, and indicating the number of destinations covered.

 ## Getting Started